Electoral and Parliamentary Data

-The Database on Ideology, Money in Politics and Elections (DIME), developed at Stanford University, includes records "for over 100 million political contributions made by individuals and organizations to [U.S.] local, state, and federal elections spanning a period from 1979 to 2012."
+The Database on Ideology, Money in Politics and Elections (DIME) maintained by Stanford University, contains "over 500 million itemised political contributions made by individuals and organizations to local, state, and federal elections covering from 1979 to 2020.
+A corresponding database of candidates and committees provides additional information on state and federal elections."
 Data files and documentation are available at this link.

 Comparative Campaign Dynamics Datasets - maintained by researchers at the University of Mannheim, Washington University, St. Louis and the University of Texas, Austin - provide "information on ideological cohesion and ambiguity of party positions along with information on framing effects by competing parties and the media.
 The data covers the policy standpoints parties and their representatives have communicated in the media along with valence-related statements, such as references to competence or integrity."
 Ten countries are covered: Czech Republic, Denmark, Germany, Hungary, Netherlands, Poland, Portugal, Spain, Sweden and United Kingdom.
 Full details are on this project page.

 Comparative Study of Electoral Systems (CSES)